6 Best Home Inspector Training Schools in 2023

-- Kaplan: Ideal for those who prefer self-directed study
+- Best for self-directed study courses: Kaplan

 Best Home Inspector Training Schools at a Glance

-Prelicensing: $695 |
+|

 Which home inspector training school is right for you?

-Inspection Certification Associates (ICA): Best Instructor-led Courses
+Best for Instructor-led Courses

-Kaplan: Best Self-directed Courses
+Best for Self-directed Study Courses

 How We Evaluated the Best Home Inspector Training Schools

-Since being a home inspector is an active, hands-on job that usually also requires business knowledge, the best training programs combine real-world examples with access to industry experts and the resources you need to succeed.
+Since being a home inspector is an active, hands-on job that usually requires business knowledge, the best training programs combine real-world examples with access to industry experts and the resources you need to succeed.
 We looked for state-approved and accredited programs that provide videos of actual home inspections or recorded in-field demonstrations.
 We also evaluated online courses that provide comprehensive resources on building mechanics and other aspects of a residential property inspection.

 We evaluated each home inspector training program based on the following: